yashsalvi/SmartStopApp-Backend/README.md

 ```

 ## Visuals
-If required refer to the Screenshots and videos folder of the project.
+If required ypui can refer to the Screenshots and videos folder of the project.